forgojs/forgojs.org/docs/homepage.md

 }
 ```

-Here's the TodoList item, which simply displays a Todo.
+Here's the TodoListItem component, which simply displays a Todo.

 ```tsx
 type TodoListItemProps = {